Information for TAs who are not native speakers of English

 - You can register for a test appointment by phone (206-543-1171), by email (firstname.lastname@example.org), or in person (Schmitz Hall 441).
 In your email, make sure to include test date, your name, UWNetID and student number.
 After your request has been processed, you will receive an email from OEA confirming your test time.

 - The Versant English Test is offered by OEA throughout the year.
 So, you can also register for a test appointment on another date.

 - For more information about Versant testing at UW, see OEA’s Versant Test webpage.
 Note that there is a fee of $50 to take the test (cash or check only).

 - For more information about the Versant English Test, see CTL’s Versant English Test webpage and the Pearson Versant English Test website.

 Students who plan to take the Versant English Test may also attend an optional Versant English Test Overview Session on Wednesday, September 14, from 3:00 to 4:30 p.m.
 This overview session will provide you with the opportunity to learn more about the test and to ask any questions you might have.
 To register for this optional session, send a message to email@example.com.

 2. Participating in CTL’s International TA Program

 TAs who are not native speakers of English are also required to participate in the International TA Program at the Center for Teaching and Learning (CTL).
-The International TA Program consists of two workshops at the TA/RA Conference and ongoing support (optional workshops and/or individual consultations by request) during the year.
-The goal of the Program is to support new TAs in their roles by addressing such topics as teaching methods, education in the U.S., and communicating effectively with students.
+The International TA Program consists of two workshops at the TA/RA Conference in September and ongoing support (optional workshops and/or individual consultations by request) during the year.
+The goal of the program is to support new TAs in their roles by addressing such topics as teaching methods, education in the U.S. and communicating effectively with students.

-If you have any questions about the International TA Program, you can call the CTL at 206.543.6588, or send a message to firstname.lastname@example.org.
+If you have any questions about the International TA Program or about the requirements, you can call the CTL at 206-543-6588, or send a message to firstname.lastname@example.org.